kevinrue/GOexpress-original/README.md

 1. a gene-by-sample matrix providing the expression level of genes (rows) in each sample (columns).
-Row names are expected to be either ensembl gene identifiers or probeset identifiers present in microarrays present in the Ensembl BioMart dataset queried.
+Row names are expected to be either Ensembl gene identifiers or probeset identifiers present in microarrays present in the Ensembl BioMart dataset queried.
 2. an AnnotatedDataFrame from the Biobase package providing phenotypic information about the samples.
 Row names are samples, at least one of